Toy Kingdom: History

 In March 2020, Toy Kingdom temporarily shut down its stores and paused their operations in Metro Manila, Luzon and Cagayan de Oro due to the implementation of the community quarantine and the enhanced community quarantine caused by the COVID-19 pandemic in the country.
 Later however, all other Toy Kingdom stores nationwide, along with their online stores in Lazada and Metromart, as well as customer service support, followed closure and also ceased operations due to the pandemic.

+Expo involvement

+Toy Kingdom holds the biennial major event Toy Expo Philippines, which gathers toy brands to showcase their latest offerings through exhibit set-ups and activities.
+A free-admission event, usually held during August at the SMX Convention Center in the Mall of Asia Complex, Toy Expo Philippines started in 2012.
+It held its 4th edition in 2018 from August 24 to 26 participated by brands such as Peppa Pig, My Little Pony, Play-Doh, Shopkins, Littlest Pet Shop, PAW Patrol, Super Wings, Lego, Hot Wheels, Matchbox, Maisto, Kultura Toy Souvenirs, Barbie, Polly Pocket, Monster High, Transformers, and many more.

 Toy Kingdom Amazing Card

-It is a loyalty program in which members get to earn rewards points, big savings, and are entitled to exclusive privileges throughout the membership period.
-Simply avail the Toy Kingdom Amazing Kit at any Toy Kingdom mall branch, fill up and submit the membership form, and get your Toy Kingdom Amazing Card once the payment has been completed.
+The Toy Kingdom Amazing Card is a loyalty program in which members are able to earn reward points, savings, and are entitled to exclusive privileges throughout the membership period.